1inch/limit-order-protocol/description.md

 const predicate = swap.interface.encodeFunctionData('or', [offsets, data]);
 ```

-The extension’s calldata produced by the code is
+The calldata produced by the code is

 ```
 0x000002c4000002c4000002c4000002c4000000000000000000000000000000